It Was a Dark and Stormy Night …

 The Christmas Present

 After I’d thawed out, I’d settled into a seat and was skimming through newspaper headlines when someone pressed the buzzer out at the main gate.
 One of the on-duty jailers pushed the “talk” button on the intercom and said, “Whadda you want, Perkins?”
 I glanced over at the monitor and saw Ridley holding a round object up toward the camera.
 It appeared to be a ball of some sort.
-He pushed the outside talk button and said, “I brought something for you.
+He pushed the outside talk button and said, “I brung you something.
 A Christmas present.”

-A few minutes later the jailer returned with an orange, saying Ridley used some of his begging proceeds to buy it for him as a Christmas present.
+A few minutes later the jailer returned with an orange, saying Ridley told him that he’d used some of his begging proceeds to buy it for him as a Christmas present.
 He claimed to have done so because the jailer had always been kind to him and treated him like a man and not as a criminal, or a drunk.
+We both knew that chances were good that he’d either stolen the orange from a local grocer or that someone had given it to him.
+But that he’d brought it to the jailer was still a kind gesture.

 Ridley accepted the coffee from the jailer, and the advice about the shelter, and then headed off into the cold.
 He ambled past the reach of the camera, and that was the last time anyone saw him alive.